-Why invest in BFSI now?
+Why invest in banking, financial services and insurance sector now?

 - The sector is seeing rapid transformation, led by policy reforms and increased demand for banking and financial services.